karlo-babic/paradigms/1-Introduction-to-Programming-Concepts.md

     - Browse is a procedure that displays the one argument in the browser window.

 ## 2. Variables
-- Declare a variable (press `ctrl-. ctrl-b` to compile the whole buffer):
+- Declare a variable (press `ctrl-. ctrl-b` to compile the whole buffer): test
 ```oz
 declare
 V = 9999 * 9999